Find a teacher

 What I Have Learned After Learning 10+ Languages

-I began my language learning from a young age.
+I began my language learning at a young age.
 I went to learn English at an English Learning Center before going to regular school.
-Thus, English is my first foreign language learned at school.
-The reason is very simple, English is a widely-used international language.
+Thus, English was the first foreign language learned at school.
+The reason is very simple, English is a widely used international language.
 Wherever people go, they will most likely speak English.

-It was until high school when I had my first Chinese Mandarin course as a mandatory course.
-However, prior to that, I have had learned Chinese Mandarin at home with a private teacher.
-As you might have known that Chinese Mandarin has two types: Traditional and Simplified.
+It wasn't until high school that I had my first Chinese Mandarin course as a mandatory course.
+However, prior to that, I had learned Chinese Mandarin at home with a private teacher.
+As you might have known Chinese Mandarin has two types: Traditional and Simplified.
 The traditional form is used in Taiwan, and the simplified is used in the rest of the Chinese-speaking countries/ regions.
 I had the chance to learn both types, which differ only in writing.

-7+ years of language learning has changed me
+7+ years of language learning have changed me

-As what I have mentioned before, you can come to the conclusion that I have begun my language learning since a very long time.
+As I have mentioned before, you can come to the conclusion that I have begun my language learning for a very long time.
 Since then, language learning has been a part of my life, and inseparable.
 I grow with languages, and it will not stop.

-I always find "languages" very sophisticated, perhaps, the most remarkable thing ever existed in this world.
-For me, a language is not just a communication tool, but rather a more powerful tool that could leave a significant mark in our life.
+I always find "languages" very sophisticated, perhaps, the most remarkable thing that ever existed in this world.
+For me, language is not just a communication tool, but rather a more powerful tool that could leave a significant mark in our lives.

 In this opportunity, I would like to share with you briefly six lessons that I have learned after learning more than 10 languages throughout my lifetime.

 There is no language impossible to learn.
-Even endangered languages or ancient languages are possible to learn, thanks to the effort of language researches and anyone who have put efforts in documenting those languages.
-You just need to accept the fact that the same meaning might be expressed differently in other languages, and get used to with the language structure that might be different from your native language.
+Even endangered languages or ancient languages are possible to learn, thanks to the effort of language researchers and anyone who has put efforts into documenting those languages.
+You just need to accept the fact that the same meaning might be expressed differently in other languages, and get used to the language structure that might be different from your native language.

 2. Learning languages is easy